GnanaJothi-79/Portfolio-/README.md

 **Company: Codetech IT Solutions**

-Intern: Muthu Savitha R
+Intern: Gnana Jothi G.
-Intern ID: CTIS0334
+Intern ID: CTIS0336
 Domain: Frontend Development
 Duration: 4 Weeks
 Mentor: Neela Santhosh

 **Personal Portfolio Website**
-The Personal Portfolio Website is a fully responsive and interactive web application designed to showcase my skills, projects, and contact details in a professional manner.
+The Personal Portfolio Website is a fully responsive and teractive web application designed to showcase my skills, projects, and contact details in a professional manner.
 It provides a clean and modern user interface where visitors can view my profile, technical skills, and project work.
 The website is optimized for both desktop and mobile devices, ensuring a smooth and engaging user experience.

 🚀 **Key Features**